UK Research and Innovation (UKRI) Future Leaders Fellowships

 School Selection Process

-- Contact the relevant Subject Area to discuss your project ideas and intention to apply.
+1. Contact the relevant Subject Area to discuss your project ideas and intention to apply.
 Please note that SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
 In order to apply, you must identify, contact and have an agreed mentor for your proposed project.
 You should also ensure that the Head of Subject is aware and fully supportive of your potential application at this point.

-- Contact the SSPS Research Office with your intention to apply, firstname.lastname@example.org – we will provide the outline proposal form template or click the link below under 1.
+2. Contact the SSPS Research Office with your intention to apply, firstname.lastname@example.org – we will provide the outline proposal form template or click the link below under 1.

 Summary of Scheme Objectives

 - To develop, retain, attract and sustain research and innovation talent in the UK